oongjoon/oongjoon.github.io/_posts/SoftwareEngineering/Development/2024-01-24-Sync-vs-Async-Block-vs-Nonblock.md

 toc_sticky: true
 ---

-# Syncrhonize,Asyncrhonize,Non-blocking,Blocking??
+# Synchronize,Asynchronize,Non-blocking,Blocking??
 Recently, while reading the pytorch docs, a deep learning framework, I came across the word blocking.
 I thought the word blocking didn't mean anything, but while looking up related information on the forum, I saw that NVIDIA's Patrick had provided a link for deeper understanding.
 It was a post from NVIDIA, and blocking, non-blocking, synchronize, and asynchronize were repeated dozens of times, but I didn't understand the content at all.
 While searching for blocking and non-blocking, I found out that this concept is related to controlling the behavior of processes.
-This is the first time I learned that synchronize, asyncrhonize, blocking, and non-blocking are different concepts.
-While looking at related posts, I realized that I did not understand synchronize and asyncrhonize in detail.
+This is the first time I learned that synchronize, asynchronize, blocking, and non-blocking are different concepts.
+While looking at related posts, I realized that I did not understand synchronize and asynchronize in detail.
 As an engineer, I feel like I need to know motion control because it's important for designing processes.
 ## Sync vs Async

 ![image](https://onedrive.live.com/embed?resid=7E81BBCD99889380%217840&authkey=%21APnBHuRo6P7JPu0&width=435&height=250)